 Curiosity and creativity go hand in hand so it’s safe to say you need to have the ability to find a solution before a problem has even transpired.

 2. Do you have the ability to communicate effectively?

-It’s a simple fact that you can’t be successful without this and a breakdown in communication can be the sole reason for any start up to fail.
-I was really impressed to hear from the founders I have spoken to around how they are not precious about seeking advise, opinion and constructive criticism from other founders.
+It’s a simple fact that you can’t be successful without this and a breakdown in communication can be the sole reason for any start-up to fail.
+I was really impressed to hear from the founders I have spoken to about how they are not precious about seeking advice, opinion and constructive criticism from other founders.

 4. Present the Vision

 Here sits the energy part in my opinion.
 You’ve defined the vision but it’s the ability to sell it that counts.
 If you are unable to share the vision it has an ability to go nowhere fast.
 A clear and effective presentation is the way forward here, but as we circle back to communication.
 It is so important to listen to constructive criticism to tweak it slightly if required.